Skip to main content

 Several numbers on the Progress screen are tappable and open a breakdown of what's behind them.
 Every drill-down respects the time range and program filters that are currently active.

 • PRs — each personal record in the window (exercise, weight × reps, estimated 1RM, and date), most recent first.
+Carries the same External/Total/×BW lens toggle as the strength chart.

 • lb max — your heaviest individual sets, heaviest first, so you can see which lift produced the top number.
+Also respects the lens toggle.

 • Workouts — the completed sessions in the window (date, set count, and tonnage).
 On the web app, each row links to that workout's detail page.